-Generic name: morphine sulfate
+Generic name: morphine sulfate 15mg

 Dosage form: tablet, film coated, extended release

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
-Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with MS CONTIN [see Warnings and Precautions (5.2)].
+- Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].

 Patients receiving other oral morphine formulations may be converted to MS CONTIN by administering one-half of the patient's 24-hour requirement as MS CONTIN on an every-12-hour schedule or by administering one-third of the patient's daily requirement as MS CONTIN on an every-8-hour schedule.

 Discontinue all other around-the-clock opioid drugs when MS CONTIN therapy is initiated.

 There are no established conversion ratios for conversion from other opioids to MS CONTIN defined by clinical trials.
 Initiate dosing using MS CONTIN 15 mg orally every 8 to 12 hours.

 It is safer to underestimate a patient's 24-hour oral morphine dosage and provide rescue medication (e.g., immediate-release opioid) than to overestimate the 24-hour oral morphine dosage and manage an adverse reaction due to an overdose.
 While useful tables of opioid equivalents are readily available, there is inter-patient variability in the potency of opioid drugs and opioid formulations.
 Close observation and frequent titration are warranted until pain management is stable on the new opioid.
 Monitor patients for signs and symptoms of opioid withdrawal and for signs of oversedation/toxicity after converting patients to MS CONTIN.